A Review of the Men's Straight Fit Chapman Cardigan Pdf Pattern by Ellie & Mac.

 Construction of The Chapman Cardigan is fairly straight forward.
 The pockets are lined (I used some scrap jersey for that purpose) and there are no fiddly fastenings to navigate.
 I chose to strengthen the shoulder seams by attaching some clear elastic tape before sewing.
 I used some wash-away tape to keep the clear elastic in place before serging the seams together.

 I usually construct sleeve cuffs by sewing the side seam of the cuff and then folding it in half so that the wrong sides are together creating a tube that can be sewn to the sleeve.
 I had recently watched a YouTube video by Trish Newbury Designs called 'How to do the Ham Hot Method' and decided to give it a go.
-Essentially you fold the cuff right sides together lengthways and then fold it again along the short length.
+Essentially you fold the cuff right sides together lengthwise and then fold it again along the short length.
 You then sew through the four layers of fabric.
-When you turn the cuff out its side seams are perfectly lined up and it's far less bulky.
+When you turn the cuff out the side seams are perfectly lined up and it's far less bulky.
 I really liked the finish of the cuff on The Chapman Cardigan using this method and will try it again.

-The major issue I had was attaching and topstitching the waist band.
+The major issue I had was attaching and topstitching the waistband.
 You are sewing with a 1/4" seam allowance but the seams are very thick where they intersect with the pockets so it was impossible for me to be able to press those seams up and topstitch them in place.
 In the end, I sewed the waistband to the body with a 3/8" seam allowance and then finished the raw edges with my serger.
 There was now enough seam allowance to press up before topstitching.

 I picked up this tip on social media some time ago - use a hammer to flatten thick seams!
 Where the seams intersect can become very thick and my domestic sewing machine struggles to feed and sew over these areas.
 Using a small household hammer, protect your fabric with some scrap and give the seams a good whack!
 This flattens them out to make sewing a little bit easier.
 Be very cautious with delicate fabrics and don't over do it as you can snap the fibres - worth testing on some spare fabric first.